There are several reasons for your washing machine to stop partway through a program. Please see if one of the following will solve the problem.

 Check the drive belt for damage

 Open the door and try turning the drum with your hand.
 If it turns with no resistance at all, your appliance’s drive belt might be damaged or broken.
-In this case, please contact an authorised service agent.
+In this case, please contact an authorized service agent.